Wholehearted

-Wholehearted is the third studio album by Irish worship band We Are Messengers, released via Word Entertainment on 15 October 2021.
+Wholehearted is the third studio album by American worship band We Are Messengers, released via Word Entertainment on 15 October 2021.
 The album features guest appearances by Josh Baldwin, Cory Asbury, and Vince Gill.
 The album was produced by Jeff Pardo, Apollo LTD, Matt Maher, Darren Mulligan, Kyle Williams, Benjamin Backus, Chris Stevens, and Bryan Fowler.

 The album was supported by the release of "Come What May" and "God You Are" as singles.
 "Come What May" peaked at No. 2 on the US Hot Christian Songs chart.
 "God You Are" peaked at No. 35 on the Hot Christian Songs chart.
 "Friend of Sinners" was released as a promotional single.

 Wholehearted was released to mostly positive reviews from critics who praised the band's lyrical depth and sincerity in the songs, while bemoaning the album's radio-friendly sound.
 The album debuted at No. 15 on Billboard's Top Christian Albums chart in the United States.
 At the 2022 GMA Dove Awards, "Come What May" received a GMA Dove Award nomination for Song of the Year.